msheliga1/uriHW14MVCBlog/README.md

     Deploy code
         - On gitHub (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
             Deployed code name always msheliga1/github.io/RepoName !!
-        - OR Deploy to Heroku
+        - OR Deploy to Heroku.
+See https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql
     Test: Verify it Works
         - Jest one possibility
         - Use Insomnia (or Postman) to test all API routes.